Welcome to the Department for the Study of Religion

 The Department for the Study of Religion is home to one of the largest and most diverse undergraduate and graduate religion programs in the world.
 Our interdisciplinary faculty create an intellectually stimulating environment in which to explore how religions have grown and developed, how they have been understood, and how we can think about them in our pluralistic society.
 The department is highly regarded internationally for a range of strengths, especially:

 - Buddhist Studies

 - Global Christianities

 - Jewish Studies

-Religion at the University of Toronto is taught in three distinct contexts: at the UTSG (the downtown campus), where both undergraduate and graduate units are located; in the Department of Historical Studies at UTM, responsible for undergraduate teaching; and in the Department of Humanities at UTSC, with a religion undergraduate minor program.
-For the past 30 years, the Department for the Study of Religion (DSR) has fostered scholarly excellence and innovation among faculty, graduate and undergraduate students in the humanities and social sciences at U of T’s three campuses.
+Religion at the University of Toronto is taught in three distinct contexts: at UTSG (the downtown campus), with undergraduate and graduate programs in the Study of Religion; at UTM, in the Department of Historical Studies, with undergraduate programs in History of Religions; and in the Department of Humanities at UTSC, with a religion undergraduate minor program.
+For nearly 50 years, the Department for the Study of Religion (DSR) has fostered scholarly excellence and innovation among faculty, graduate and undergraduate students in the humanities and social sciences at U of T’s three campuses.